-The doctrine of The Church of the SubGenius and its deity, J.R.
+The doctrine of The Church of the SubGenius and its prophet, J.R.
 “Bob” Dobbs, the world’s greatest salesman, is brilliant social satire and funny as hell.

 The Church of the SubGenius began as a prank pamphlet and miraculously gained what we now call a media platform, with two published books, celebrity endorsements, and the image of “Bob’s” head popping up nationwide.
 Have you seen his face?

 The doctrine of Slack went viral before there was an Internet.
 (Insert joke here: “Bob” knows the secrets of time travel.)
 A true SubGenius will switch relentlessly between the prank doctrine and the real story.
 Newcomers to the SubGenius mythos are justifiably confused.
 The narrative is generative, subject to elaboration that sometimes misses the mark and sometimes hits the bull’s-eye of Slack.

 Slack, according to the Church of the SubGenius doctrine that birthed the term, is not merely a lack of effort.
 Slack is thinking for yourself (!) outside the bounds of normality.
 Slack is a transcendent, aspirational state of leisure and non-conformity.

 In the 1980’s, when “Bob” launched to subcultural fame, normality in America meant hawkish Reagan politics and televangelists hawking salvation.
 Weirdos stood in opposition to Wall Street money-grubbers and the nuclear arms race.
 Throw in UFOs, Kennedy assassination conspiracy theories, the Jonestown cult suicide, aerobics and cocaine.
 Those guys who produced the Book of the SubGenius:The Sacred Teachings of J.R.”Bob”Dobbs (1987) deployed absurdity as an art form and gained a following larger and stranger than anyone could predict.